 The PHA can assist owners in finding certified contractors, or in obtaining training and submitting the documentation to become certified to perform lead hazard control work themselves.
 See the EPA lead website, www.epa.gov/lead.
-PHAs can also opt to have a certified risk assessor on staff with the PHA becoming a certified risk assessment firm, where required, or available via contract (the PHA does not have to become a certified risk assessment firm).
+PHAs can also opt to have a certified risk assessment firm, where required, or available via contract (the PHA does not have to become a certified risk assessment firm).
 PHA must also ensure units that had lead-based paint hazards identified receive annual and turnover visual assessments to ensure that the interim controls have not failed and that there is no new deteriorated paint.
 The party that conducts the visual assessments depends on the assistance program: